Instrument: Universal Core Identity Model

 Use this section when thinking about age range, teaching sequence, classroom use, family practice, or adult reflection on how identity was structured during development.

-Developmental Use translates the model into timing and pedagogy.
-It is the bridge between understanding the rings and teaching them responsibly.
+This translates the model into timing and pedagogy — the bridge between understanding the rings and teaching them responsibly.

 Why This Matters

-A correct model can still fail if it is introduced at the wrong level of complexity.
-Developmental pacing keeps the model usable.
+A correct model can still fail if it's introduced at the wrong level of complexity.
+Without a staged sequence, it risks landing as abstraction instead of a framework a child can actually grow into.
+Developmental pacing is what keeps the model usable.